-Creating beautiful products, customizing site’s and making money with them at the comfort of your home is no longer a benefit only professional developers can enjoy.
+Creating beautiful products, customizing sites, and making money with them in the comfort of your home is no longer a benefit only professional developers can enjoy.
 WordPress is a great platform that gives you the opportunity to start a blog.

 In this article, we want to teach anybody to make the best use of WordPress.
 There are about 70 million posts being published each month by WordPress users.

 We will explain to you some essential steps on how to start a WordPress blog without coding knowledge.